Despite having blurry vision, you don’t have to trade your ability to see underwater because there is an excellent option for you.

 So, what is the cost of prescription swimming goggles?
 The average cost of the diopter prescription swimming goggles is 42USD ranging between 13 USD and 72 USD while the average cost of custom-made prescription swimming goggles is 90 USD ranging between 45 USD and 110 USD.

 It is apparent that the diopter prescription glasses are more accessible and cheaper than the custom-made prescription glasses and, their prices vary from one swim store or brand to another.
+Check out our recommended prescription google sold on Amazon (Amazon link)

 Also, check out How Much Should Swim Goggles Cost?
 How To Pick One